Aniket-S8/Aniket-S8/README.md

 🛠️ Technologies & Tools
 Here are some of the technologies and tools I work with-

-Languages: JavaScript, Java, C
+-Languages: JavaScript, Java, C
-Frameworks: React
+-Frameworks: React
-Tools: Git
+-Tools: Git
-Databases: MySQL,MongoDB
+=Databases: MySQL,MongoDB